Tutorial to create a SQL Server database with SSMS (SQL Server Management Studio).

 Secondly, in the New Database window enter the name of the new SQL Server database.
 We call the database DB2_ExpertOnly.
 Because other databases are already created on the server.
 In this example, the default settings are kept, for example:

-The SSMS tutorial on how to create a database is also available in a video format on the Youtube platform.
+The SSMS tutorial on how to create a database is also available in a video format on our Youtube channel.
+This video expose 3 different ways to create a SQL Server database:

 This example shows how to easily create a new SQL Server database from the graphic user interface, also called GUI, with no lines of code.
 This applies to all existing versions, with some variations in the options and display.